Landing page redesign

 - Footer CTA.

-Every section references real keywords from your campaigns and maps to a specific JTBD pain point or value proposition.
+Every section references real keywords from your campaigns and maps to a specific job or value proposition in your product context.
 Image and testimonial slots are left empty for you to fill with real assets.

 - Pixel-perfect design.
 It's a wireframe with copy, not a Figma file.
 Hand the output to your designer as a brief.

-- Fabricate social proof.
+- Fabricated social proof.
 Testimonial and customer-logo slots are placeholders.
 Fill them with real customers.

-- Replace your nav and footer.
+- Your nav and footer.
 Those stay structure-only.

 The wireframe message has three buttons:

 - Copy wireframe.
-Copies the wireframe as rich HTML.
-Paste into Google Docs and the tables, borders, merged cells, and formatting are preserved.
+Copies the wireframe as rich HTML, paste it into Google Docs and the tables, borders, merged cells, and formatting are preserved.
 Use this for collaborative editing with your team.
-Don't use your browser's copy — it loses the table formatting.
+Don't use your browser's own copy; it loses the table formatting.

 - Notes the fetch failure clearly in the output.

-- Still generates a wireframe based on your product context, keyword themes, and ad copy.
+- Still drafts a wireframe from your product context, keyword themes, and ad copy.

-- Focuses on message match and JTBD alignment rather than page-specific critique.
+- Focuses on message match and product-context alignment rather than page-specific critique.

 You'll see a banner during generation if the crawl fails.

-- Use Google Docs for collaboration.
-The Copy wireframe button is built for this workflow.
+- Use Google Docs to collaborate.
+The Copy wireframe button is built for that workflow.